Posted by Roberta Grimes • May 17, 2025 • 8 Comments

 – Charles A. Miles (1868-1946), from “In the Garden” (1913

 The religion that the Roman Emperor Constantine created in the year 312 C.E. was effectively all that remained of Jesus’s Way as early as the end of the Fourth Century.
 The Lord’s followers who escaped to the wilderness during the Roman campaign of annihilation against all the Jesus-followers who did not hew to Constantine’s ideas became what Christianity now thinks of as the Desert Fathers and Mothers.
-They were generally monks and nuns who lived simply, while more and more as the years and then the centuries passed, the faith that they were keeping and that their missionaries were spreading became the same one that Constantine’s 325 C.E.
-Council of Nicaea and the eight later First Century Christian Councils were forming and sealing for the ages.
-Much as we might like now to go back from here to a time before Constantine’s Day to selectively pick up again a simpler Christianity, there does not seem to be any such Christianity to be found.
+They were generally monks and nuns who lived simply, while more and more as the years and then the centuries passed, the faith that they were keeping became the same one that Constantine’s 325 C.E.
+Council of Nicaea and the later First Century Christian Councils were forming and sealing for the ages.
+Much as we might like now to go back from here to a time before Constantine’s day to selectively pick up again a simpler Christianity, there does not seem to be any such Christianity to be found.

 This is why Jesus was so frankly hostile to the clergy of His day.
 They were interposing themselves between God and the people, and this was something that Jesus viewed as a terrible spiritual crime!
-Even worse, they were substituting human-made traditions (Sunday Mass, anyone?) for the deeply one-on-one internal relationship with each of us that is what the genuine, and profoundly spiritual God of All actually wants.
-Jesus said to a passel of religious lawyers one day, “Why do you transgress the commandment of God for the sake of your tradition?… You hypocrites!
+Even worse, they were substituting human-made traditions (Sunday Mass, anyone?) for the deeply one-on-one internal relationship with each of us that is what the genuine and profoundly spiritual God of All actually wants.
+Jesus said to a passel of religious lawyers, “Why do you transgress the commandment of God for the sake of your tradition?… You hypocrites!
 Rightly did Isaiah prophesy of you: ‘This people honors me with their lips, but their hearts are far away from me.
 But in vain do they worship me, teaching as doctrines the precepts of men’” (MT 15:3-9).
 As Jesus said to the woman at the well near the start of His ministry, 23“An hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
 24 God is Spirit, and those who worship Him must worship in spirit and truth” (JN 4:23-34).

 We soon learn why Jesus is so irritated by these clergyfolks.
 Basically, they won’t listen to and learn from Jesus what He teaches, and yet the religion-based, fear-based nonsense that they are teaching is a barrier which divides the loyalties of those who might otherwise simply be following Jesus.
-So the Lord mutters, “But woe to you, scribes and Pharisees, hypocrites, because you shut off the kingdom of heaven from people; for you do not enter in yourselves, nor do you allow those who are entering to go in” (MT 23:13).
+So the Lord mutters to the clergy, “But woe to you, scribes and Pharisees, hypocrites, because you shut off the kingdom of heaven from people; for you do not enter in yourselves, nor do you allow those who are entering to go in” (MT 23:13).
 Wow, that is quite an indictment!

-However, none of this that was repeatedly said by Jesus to the clergy of His day was remembered as warnings by those who created Constantine’s Christian religion, so Christianity as it is practiced today contains all the faults of the religions that were current in Jesus’s day, and then some!
-As Thomas and I have talked… or, well, as we have frankly argued about how we might find a way to go back and speculate in this space about how Jesus’s Way could have developed if Constantine never had been born, I don’t know now what I said to my beloved friend that prompted this, but at one point last fall, Thomas exploded at me in frustration.
-He shouted in my mind, “Stop thinking like a Christian!
+However, none of this that was repeatedly said by Jesus to the clergy of His day was remembered as warnings by those who created Constantine’s Christian religion, so Christianity as it is practiced today contains all the faults of the religions that were current in Jesus’s time, and then some!
+As Thomas and I have talked… or, well, as we have frankly argued about how we might find a way to go back and speculate in this space about how Jesus’s Way could have developed if Constantine never had been born, I don’t know what I said to my beloved friend that prompted this, but at one point last fall, Thomas exploded at me in frustration.
+He said indignantly in my mind, “Stop thinking like a Christian!
 Just stop it!
 Jesus was never a Christian!”
 Well, of course He never was.
 Jesus was always a Jew!
 And without Constantine, we would have had no First Council of Nicaea in the year 325 C.E., and no later Christian Councils, would we?
 We would have had no smallest bit of any version of modern Christianity at all!

-18The Spirit of the Lord is upon Me,
+18 ‘The Spirit of the Lord is upon Me,

 Because He anointed Me to preach the gospel to the poor.